Web Analytics

 But more importantly, its audio characteristics can surpass some of the most expensive microphones in the game.
 The low noise and high sound pressure level make it one of the best microphones for recording rap vocals.

-The architecture of the Rode NTK rap microphone deserves its own report.
+The architecture of the Rode NTK rap microphone deserves its report.
 This cost-saving design makes some bold leaps to make it worth every penny.
 The internal parts are designed to protect the diaphragm from low-frequency vibrations.
 The microphone feels good in the hand.
-It can be easily disassembled, and the parts can be replaced, including the tube part.
+It can be easily disassembled, and the parts, including the tube, can be replaced.

-The sound of this microphone goes a step further and is better than the original reproduction.
+The sound of this microphone takes it a step further and is superior to the original reproduction.
 The vocals sound stable, no matter what is rapped.
-But they are energized with the brightness that comes with the presence peak.
+However, they are energized by the brightness that accompanies the peak of presence.

-The best thing about this rap microphone is how it responds to compression.
+The best feature of this rap microphone is its responsiveness to compression.
 No discoloration can be seen in the tones of the Rode NTK.
 Therefore, compressing and mixing tracks requires relatively little equalization.
 The power of the sound resonates clearly in the recording room.

 So your soulful lyrics don’t get lost in the dense mix of instruments.
 The sound sounds relaxed and tireless without losing its mood.
 Thanks to the 158 dB SPL limit, the NTK can also withstand loud and clumsy shouting.
-Even with resonant drums, it does not give up its integrity.
+Even with resonant drums, it retains its integrity.

 The NTK rap microphone also sounds much closer than other microphones.
-So you can maintain a reasonable distance between you and the microphone and still avoid strong attenuation in the high frequencies.
+This allows you to maintain a reasonable distance between you and the microphone while still avoiding strong attenuation in the high frequencies.

 Neumann U87Ai: Best Rap Microphone Ever